 Yes!
 Never underestimate the seriousness of a bloated stomach.
-Dogs with stomach torsion or GVD are at a high risk of cardiac arrest and shock because of the strain placed on their circulatory system.
+Dogs with stomach torsion or GDVare at a high risk of cardiac arrest and shock because of the strain placed on their circulatory system.

 The Skinny: Dog Bloated Stomach Home Remedy Prevention

-Learning how to help dogs bloat with a home remedy should always start with their diet.
-If you notice signs of stomach bloat, you need to take immediate action.
+Learning how to help dogs bloated stomach with home remedies should always start with their diet.
+If you notice signs of stomach bloating, you need to take immediate action such as home treatment for bloat.
 Your vet will determine what direct course of treatment is necessary, but the real way to handle a bloated stomach is prevention.

-A raw diet is the best way to help dogs at high risk for stomach bloat to deter this medical issue.
+A raw diet is the best way to help dogs at high risk for dogs bloated stomach to deter this medical issue.
 Avoid kibble or even premixed food and instead, focus on natural proteins and small amounts of starch.

 If you're looking at the different dog food you can find on the shelf, look for food that has meat meal, bone, and fat in the top ingredients.
 Bones are also good as they can help strengthen their stomach muscles and even reduce gas.